 Breast revision is a corrective procedure that involves removing and replacing the implant(s) or removing the implant(s) permanently.
 Breast revision improves the appearance and restores comfort to the breasts after a prior surgery.

-During your consultation, Dr. Oliver or Dr. Jack will examine your implants and your medical history to determine if you are a candidate for breast revision.
+During your consultation, Dr. Oliver or Dr. Jack located in Birmingham, Alabama will examine your implants and your medical history to determine if you are a candidate for breast revision.
 Ideal candidates for this procedure are in good overall health, are non-smokers or willing to quit for a few weeks before and after surgery, have realistic expectations of their results, and experience at least one of the following:

 - Implant rupture

 - Breast pain or hardening of the implant